-I began my academic career at Universidad de Navarra, where I obtained both my B.Sc. and M.Sc. in Telecommunications Engineering.
-I later moved to Georgia Tech for my Ph.D. and since I have had the opportunity to collaborate internationally, including a research visit to ETH Zurich with Andreas Krause.
-My research interests include active learning, human feedback and reinforcement learning.
-Outside of research, I am passionate about teaching, mentoring students, and promoting women in STEM fields.
+I recently completed my Ph.D. in Computer Engineering at Georgia Tech, advised by Matthieu Bloch and Christopher Rozell.
+I began my academic career at Universidad de Navarra, where I obtained both my B.Sc. and M.Sc. in Telecommunications Engineering. .
+I have also had the opportunity to collaborate internationally, including a research visit to ETH Zurich with Andreas Krause.
+More broadly, my research interests include active learning, human feedback, and multimodal learning.
+Outside of research, I am passionate about teaching, mentoring students, and promoting women in STEM.

 Most recent publications on Google Scholar.